jmettraux/aac_magic/src/_descriptions_in.md

 The caster lays their hand on the wound of a living target and weave threads that drain the the wounded of some of their hit points.

-The target suffers 1d6 + skill damage which are turned to WPs and added to the caster's current WP count.
+The target suffers 1d6 + skill damage which are turned to CPs and added to the caster's current CP count.

-(Remember that weaving requires at least 1 WP, so the in the worst case, the caster might gain 1 - 1 WPs and the target might lose 1 HP).
+(Remember that weaving requires at least 1 CP, so the in the worst case, the caster might gain 1 - 1 CPs and the target might lose 1 HP).

 ## Silver Ball